Seattle Public Schools Strategic Plan

 This is How We Get it Done

-- Allocate resources strategically through a Racial Equity is the condition that would be achieved if one's racial analysis process
+- Allocate resources strategically through a racial equity analysis process

 - Deliver high-quality, standards-aligned instruction across all abilities and a continuum of services for learner